| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday March 10, 2011

 thrive- and are able to sell more meat products overseas- that means more

+soybeans will be used as a result.
 Domestic animal agriculture remains the largest consumer of U.S. soybeans, accounting for about 98 percent of the domestic supply of U.S. soybean meal.
 Because soybean meal makes up a significant portion of animal feed, the United Soybean Board (USB) and soybean checkoff work to maintain domestic demand for U.S. soybeans by supporting organizations such as the U.S. Meat Export Federation (USMEF).
 In 2010, this support helped the U.S. livestock industry achieve strong export numbers for U.S. pork and beef, according to USMEF.
 "The downturn in the economy has lowered the consumption of meat in the United States," explains Jim Schriver, soybean farmer from Montpelier, Ind., and chair of the USB domestic marketing program.
 "We, as the soybean industry, feel the responsibility to help our number one customer, animal agriculture, move the meat offshore.
 We do this through our alliances and significant soybean checkoff funding with organizations such as USMEF." | |

-Hall- Coyote Hills Ranch Bull Sale Set for THIS Saturday in Chattanooga ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The
+| Hall- Coyote Hills Ranch Bull Sale Set for THIS Saturday in Chattanooga ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The

 Hall-Coyote Hills Ranch All-Black - All Polled Bull Sale is scheduled for